 c) The Receiving Party must take all reasonable and necessary steps to prevent the unauthorized disclosure, modification or destruction of the Disclosing Party’s Information Assets.
 The Receiving Party must, at a minimum, use the same degree of care to protect the Disclosing Party’s Information Assets that it uses to protect its own Information Assets.

-d) The Receiving Party agrees not to disclose the Disclosing Party’s Information Assets to anyone, except to employees or third parties who require access to the Information Assets pursuant to this Agreement, but only where such third parties have signed agreements regarding the Information Assets containing terms that are equivalent to, or stricter than, the terms of this Section, or as otherwise required by law.
+d) The Receiving Party agrees not to disclose the Disclosing Party’s Information Assets to anyone, except to Employees or third parties who require access to the Information Assets pursuant to this Agreement, but only where such third parties have signed agreements regarding the Information Assets containing terms that are equivalent to, or stricter than, the terms of this Section, or as otherwise required by law.

 e) In the event the Receiving Party is requested to disclose the Disclosing Party’s Information Assets pursuant to a request under the California Public Records Act (PRA), a summons, subpoena or in connection with any litigation, or to comply with any law, regulation, ruling or government or public agency request, the Receiving Party shall, to the extent it may do so lawfully, give the Disclosing Party five (5) business days notice of such requested disclosure and afford the Disclosing Party the opportunity to review the request before Receiving Party discloses the Information Assets.
 The Disclosing Party shall, in accordance with applicable law, have the right to take such action as it reasonably believes may be necessary to protect the Information Assets, and such action shall not be restricted by the dispute resolution process of this Agreement.
 If such request is pursuant to the PRA, the Exchange shall give Contractor five (5) business days notice to permit Contractor to consult with the Exchange prior to disclosure of any Confidential Information.
 This subdivision shall not apply to restrict disclosure of any information to the State or in connection with a dispute between the Exchange and Contractor or any audit or review conducted pursuant to this Agreement.

-f) The Receiving Party shall notify the Disclosing Party in writing of any unauthorized disclosure, modification or destruction of the Disclosing Party’s Information Assets by the Receiving Party, its officers, directors, employees, contractors, agents or third parties.
+f) The Receiving Party shall notify the Disclosing Party in writing of any unauthorized disclosure, modification or destruction of the Disclosing Party’s Information Assets by the Receiving Party, its officers, directors, Employees, contractors, Agents or third parties.
 The Receiving Party shall make this notification promptly upon becoming aware of such disclosure, modification or destruction, but in any event, not later than four (4) days after becoming aware of the unauthorized disclosure, modification or destruction.
 After such notification, the Receiving Party agrees to cooperate reasonably, at the Receiving Party’s expense, with the Disclosing Party to remedy or limit the unauthorized disclosure, modification or destruction and/or its effects.

 g) The Receiving Party understands and agrees the Disclosing Party may suffer immediate, irreparable harm in the event the Receiving Party fails to comply with any of its obligations under this Section, that monetary damages will be inadequate to compensate the Disclosing Party for such breach and that the Disclosing Party shall have the right to enforce this section by injunctive or other equitable remedies.
 The provisions of this Section shall survive the expiration or termination, for any reason, of this Agreement.